sghosh0210/Agiricultural-Project/README.md

 Revenue Trends
 Interactive Filters and Slicers

-🤖 Machine Learning
+🤖 Machine Learning:
 I also experimented with several Machine Learning regression models to predict business outcomes.
 However, since the dataset is synthetically generated and does not perfectly capture real-world statistical relationships, the models did not produce reliable or meaningful predictions.
 Rather than presenting misleading results, I chose to focus on the primary objective of this project:
 Demonstrating strong data analysis, visualization, and business intelligence skills.
 This reflects a realistic data analytics workflow where not every dataset is suitable for predictive modeling.

-📌 Key Learnings
+📌 Key Learnings:
 Through this project, I practiced:
 Generating synthetic datasets using Python
 Data preprocessing